 Our online Machine Guarding training course is a good way to begin addressing this topic with miners.

 Conclusion: Additional Safety Training Topics for the MSHA Part 46 Annual Refresher Training Program

 We hope this article gives you some good ideas of safety training topics to include in your Part 46 Annual Refresher training program.

-Let us know if you’d like to get more information about our online MSHA training courses.
+Let us know if you’d like to get more information about our online MSHA training course options, including:

 And by the way, if you’re asking yourself “Does MSHA allow online Part 46 training?,” they do.
 Here’s some additional information on that:

 Let’s see what the regulation [30 CFR 46.4(d)] says: